SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ```

 A method node differs from the expression nodes that we have seen before by the fact that method nodes can only be roots in the AST tree.
 Method nodes cannot be children of other nodes.
-This differs from other programming languages in block in which method definitions are indeed expressions or statements that can be nested.
-In Pharo method definitions are not statements: like class definitions, they are top level elements.
-This is why Pharo is not a block structure language, even if it has closures \(named blocks\) that can be nested, passed as arguments or stored.
+This differs from other block-based programming languages in which method definitions are indeed expressions or statements that can be nested.
+In Pharo, method definitions are not statements: like class definitions, they are top-level elements.
+This is why Pharo is not a block structure language, even if it has closures (named blocks) that can be nested, passed as arguments, or stored.

 Method nodes have a name or selector, accessed through the `selector` message, a list of arguments, accessed through the `arguments` message, and as we will see in the next section they also contain a body with the list of statements in the method.